Daniel Susskind

 Academic History

-• Daniel Susskind is a leading global voice on the future of work, artificial intelligence, and the changing economy, influencing public debate through his writing, research, and speaking engagements.
+• Daniel Susskind is a premier global authority on the future of work, artificial intelligence, and the structural evolution of the modern economy.

 NOTABLE WORKS

-• Growth: A Reckoning (2024) – Susskind’s latest book examines the tensions and trade-offs of economic growth in the 21st century, arguing for a reimagined model that aligns economic progress with social well-being and sustainability.
-The book was selected by Barack Obama as one of his Favorite Books of 2024 and was a runner-up for the Financial Times Business Book of the Year.
+• Growth: A Reckoning (2024): This latest work explores the tensions and trade-offs of 21st century economic progress, arguing for a reimagined model that aligns global growth with social well-being and sustainability.
+The book was a runner-up for the Financial Times Business Book of the Year and was selected by Barack Obama as one of his Favorite Books of 2024.

-• A World Without Work (2020) – A widely acclaimed exploration of how AI and automation could reshape global labor markets, potentially reducing traditional employment and requiring new economic and social frameworks.
-The New York Times described it as “required reading for any potential presidential candidate thinking about the economy of the future.”
+• A World Without Work (2020): This widely acclaimed bestseller examines how AI and automation are poised to reshape global labor markets by potentially reducing traditional employment.
+The New York Times praised the book as required reading for any potential presidential candidate thinking about the economy of the future and the new social frameworks required for a post-work era.

-• The Future of the Professions (2015, updated 2022) – Co-authored with Richard Susskind, this influential book investigates how digital technologies and AI are transforming professional services—from law and medicine to education and finance—and what this means for expertise, service delivery, and the workforce of tomorrow.
+• The Future of the Professions (2015, updated 2022): Co-authored with Richard Susskind, this influential text investigates how digital technologies are transforming professional services across law, medicine, education, and finance.
+It analyzes the shifting nature of expertise and service delivery, providing an essential roadmap for the workforce of tomorrow as traditional professional roles evolve.